Anubhav7417/MY_PORTFOLIO/README.md

 - Update colors, fonts, and layout in `style.css`.

 ## License
-This project is open-source.
-You can modify and use it freely.
+This project is not open-source.
+You can not modify and use it freely.